atubbs/hochar/README.md

 # hochar

 Hochar is a cocktail recipe book made with limited features and minimal nonsense.
-It's useful to me and if it's useful to you, that's great.
+I find it useful.
+There is a remote chance you will find it useful.

 ## The Idea: Make It As Simple As Possible

 When I'm mixing drinks, I need a few pieces of information:

 * The ingredients
-* Any garnish information or (rarely) special instructions
+* Any garnish information or unique instructions
-* An ability to find a particular recipe by name
+* The ability to find a particular recipe by name
-* An ability to locate recipes by ingredients(s)
+* The ability to locate recipes by ingredients(s)

-Think of Hochar as the little paper flipbook behind the bar that collects the house recipes and ideas
+Hochar is that little paper flipbook behind the bar that collects the house drinks, new ideas, and recipes from visiting adventurers, enthusiasts, and mixologists.
+The biggest difference is that it won't look like crap after three years, accidentally be thrown away, or have its pages stuck together with sour mix.
+Mostly because anybody that uses sour mix might as well not use recipes in the first place.

-Hochar is intended to be

-## This Will Never Be X
+## Things Hochar Will Never Be

-* Pretty; it's not likely going to look good and it's certainly never going to have pretty drink pictures
-* Descriptions of techniques; if anything I should restrict instructions to ~tweet size.
-Already think that things like "mix" or "shake" are too verbose, given that can be inferred from the ingredients; same goes for service up or down, though preference for a rock or neat is less obvious
-* Glassware guidance: if you need this, find a different program
-* Extensible: this is just about cocktails
+* This thing will never be pretty.
+It's not going to have glamor shots of drinks.
+Functionality is the only requirement.
+* It will not be a system for describing techniques or ingredients.
+Instructions are meant to be brief.
+A hundred characters should be enough for anybody.
+If you need several sentences or paragraphs of instructions to make a drink, this app is not for you.
+* There will be no guidance or schema for things like glassware, garnishes, etc. If it matters, throw it in the sentence of instructions.
+If not, leave it up to the bartender.
+* This is not an extensible system.
+While one can store whatever they want in its mindlessly simple schema, and perhaps even find that useful, the only point is providing a title, ingredients, and room for an instruction or note.

-## Goofy Design Decisions
+## Goofy Design Decisions, Mistakes, and Other Disclaimers

 * Ingredients have two parts, a generic name and an extended field.
-I don't use this entirely consistently, but the idea is that the generic ingredient is "scotch" (always lower case) and the extended is "Laphroaig" if the drink is best with that.
+I don't use this entirely consistently, but the idea is that the generic ingredient is "scotch" (always lower case, but the thing enforces that constraint at runtime, so you can type and see whatever case you want) and the extended is "Laphroaig" if the drink is best with that.
 The problem is something like a Laphroaig-specific cocktail can't (in theory) be made with just any old scotch.
-It's a tradeoff, deal with it.
-Or don't, I already told you this likely isn't for you.
+I leave resolving these ambiguities and complexities to the wetware.
 * There's no security; don't run this out in the open if you want your data to be left intact.
-This is also my first all-javascript app and my first real web development in about a decade, so it's probably fuill of security holes and bad practices.
+This is also my first all-javascript app and my first real web development in about a decade, so it's probably full of security holes and bad practices.
+You've been warned.
-* I used express and angular and nedb because they were the first things I could figure out how to get working quickly enough; they likely aren't the best choices and boy is the Internet full of confusing guidance on that front
+* I used bootstrap, express, angular and nedb because they were the first things I could figure out how to get working quickly enough; they likely aren't the best choices and boy is the Internet full of confusing guidance on nearly every front.
+If anything, I think there's probably a little too much on the framework and libraries front.
+For example, ngResource is limited enough and hand-wavy enough that I'm pretty confident I should have just done this all via $http.
+Anyway, what gives?
+I think if I followed all of the advice I found, the architecture would be some odd hybrid of restify, mongo, express, angular, ember, knockout, bootstrap, apache tomcat, PHP, mysql, sinatra, and half a dozen other things I've since forgotten.
+As is, just the "bare basics" necessary to run this thing include about 35 megabytes and 3500 files!
+Okay, rant over...
-* Deleting ingredients: just blank all the items out and save; it'll work, trust me
+* There's no exposed mechanism to delete ingredients.
+Just blank them out and they'll quietly disappear.

-## Things that work:
+## Things That Work

 * Adding a recipe
 * Editing a recipe